Gazelle2022/Dockerized-Spring-Boot-MySQL-Application/README.md

 Frontend: React application to display and interact with vehicle data.
 Database: MariaDB storing vehicle information.

-All components are containerized using Docker, and the .tar images are provided so you can run the project without building it from source.
+It is fully containerized using Docker.
+You can run it without building anything from source by using the pre-built Docker images.

 ## **Docker Images**
 The following Docker images are included: